-Earlier this month, as part of an exchange programme with the Czech Philharmonic Orchestral Academy, we welcomed nine students to take part in the Academy Symphony Orchestra's performance of Mahler's Symphony No 4.
-In return, four Academy students have travelled to Prague this week for three SIDE-BY-SIDE concerts with the Czech Philharmonic, where they'll perform Mozart's Piano Concerto No 25 and Mahler's Symphony No 5 conducted by Semyon Bychkov.
+Earlier this month, as part of an exchange programme supported by the Gage Foundation, we welcomed nine students from the Czech Philharmonic Orchestral Academy to take part in the Academy Symphony Orchestra's performance of Mahler's Symphony No 4.
+This week, four Academy students have travelled to Prague to take part in three SIDE-BY-SIDE concerts with the Czech Philharmonic, where they'll perform Mozart's Piano Concerto No 25 and Mahler's Symphony No 5 conducted by Semyon Bychkov.
 They will then go on tour with the orchestra, which includes a performance at Carnegie Hall in December.
 This exchange is supported by generous donors to the Semyon Bychkov Educational Enhancement Fund, established at the Royal Academy of Music for Semyon Bychkov’s 70th Birthday.

 'I am particularly excited to experience firsthand the dynamic pace and energy of rehearsals under Semyon Bychkov.
 The chance to perform three concerts at the iconic Rudolfinum in Prague is something I am very much looking forward to.'